This chapter introduces the interfaces that you can use with Oracle Secure Backup. The major interfaces to Oracle Secure Backup are:

 The Home, Configure, Manage, Backup, and Restore tabs are explained in detail in the following sections.

 After you log in to the Oracle Secure Backup Web tool interface, the Oracle Secure Backup Home page appears.
-This page provides a summary of the current status of each Oracle Secure Backup job and tape device.
-Figure 4-2 shows an example of the Home page.
+This page provides a summary of the current status of each Oracle Secure Backup job, tape device, and disk pool.
+Figure 6-2 shows an example of the Home page.

 The main page includes the schedule times, status, job IDs, job type, and job level of recent jobs.
 Oracle Secure Backup provides a link for failed jobs, alerting users and administrators to potential trouble spots.